Kitura/Kitura/README.md

 6. Compile and install PCRE2:

  Download the [pcre2](http://ftp.exim.org/pub/pcre/pcre2-10.20.tar.gz) source code.
 Unpack the tar.
-Run ./configure && make && sudo make install.
+Run `./configure && make && sudo make install`.
 This will place the necessary headers and libraries into /usr/local/include and /user/local/libs.

 7. Download the Kitura dependencies with Swift Package Manager: